-Other Personal Property and assets you own on page 1.
-Personal frequency and assets you own on page 1.
-Personal furnium, household goods, collectibles, chofting, and personally sounded valueles that are lessed or rested to businesses or other individuals.
-In section 6 on page 3, list businesses or other individuals.
-In section 6 on page 3, list these assets an enter the present value, the bulance of any liabilities, whether the asset is insured, and line or note information and ferms of pryments.
-For accounts and notes recentible, enter the total value of all meniate owed by you may be asked to provide a copy of the policy.
-You may also be asked to provide a copy of any liens or notes on the property.
+Other Personal Property and Assets: Enter the total value of personal property and assets you own on page 1.
+Personal property includes motor vehicles, boats, trailers, jewelry, furniture, household goods, collectibles, clothing, and personally owned vehicles that are leased or rented to businesses or other individuals.
+In section 6 on page 3, list these assets and enter the present value, the balance of any liabilities, whether the asset is insured, and lien or note information and terms of payments.
+For accounts and notes receivable, enter the total value of all monies owed to you personally, if any.
+This should include shareholder loans to the applicant firm, if those exist.
+If the asset is insured, you may be asked to provide a copy of the policy.
+You may also be asked to provide a copy of any liens or notes on the